Zenneo/docker-containers/README.md

 - gmod-css-tf2

 ## steamcmd
 This container prepares an Ubuntu 14.04 installation so that it can run SteamCMD.
 Game server that are updated through Steam are supposed to be based on this container.
+Please keep in mind that SteamCMD runs as a user called _steam_.

 ## gmod-vanilla
 **Current version: _July 2016_**